4 health and wellbeing lessons from leaving my job | Blog Post by Rob Crews

 Listen to new music

-This article on why we love music has some really interesting insight on how and why music can lead our brains to release dopamine.
-Listening to music that we love leads to a release – our brains recognise the song and anticipate the pleasure that we have experienced from listening to the song in the past.
+This article on why we love music provides some interesting insight on how and why music can lead our brains to release dopamine.
+Listening to music that we love leads to a release – our brains recognise the song and recall the pleasure that we have experienced from listening to the song in the past.

 The amount of dopamine released may, however, decrease as we become overly familiar with the song – it becomes too predictable.
 That’s certainly something that I’ve experienced – I lose my love for some songs over time.

 The key is to find music that is familiar in some way (perhaps the same genre as other stuff you like) but is also new and exciting.
 This allows your brain to experience the anticipation of pleasure (releasing dopamine) and be pleasantly surprised by the novelty and surprise of something new (releasing more dopamine).